azu/lodash-template-js-parser/README.md

 ## Features

 - It separate JavaScript Code and Template String from `lodash.template` content
+    - Preserve same position of JavaScript code as possible

 > Lodash template -> JavaScript Code and Template Content.